flame-engine/flame/doc/tutorials/klondike/step1.md

 Which is really lucky, because normally figuring out good names for various classes is a quite challenging task.

-Looking at this sketch, we can already imagine the high-level overview of the game.
+Looking at this sketch, we can already imagine the high-level structure of the game.
 Obviously, there will be a `Card` class, but also the `Stock` class, the `Waste` class, a `Tableau` containing seven `Pile`s, and 4 `Foundation`s.
 There may also be a `Deck`.
 All of these components will be tied together via the `KlondikeGame` derived from the `FlameGame`.

+## Assets

+Another important aspect in any game development is the game's assets.
+These includes images, sprites, animations, sounds, textures, data files, and so on.
+In such a simple game as Klondike we won't need much

 [standard terminology]: https://en.wikipedia.org/wiki/Solitaire_terminology